 This year's survey results largely showed that complainant's perception of Ombudsman staff, when asked if they were treated with respect, treated fairly, easy to understand and if staff were knowledgeable, are similar to the results seen in previous years.
-However, results also show that in most cases complainants perception of staff was higher in earlier years i.e. 2017/18 and before, than they were this year.
+In most cases perception of staff was higher in earlier years.